-The average time spent moving on foot or by bike/e-bike was 34.0 minutes per day per person in Switzerland in 2015.
-Since 2005, this figure has been stable.
-On average, every Swiss inhabitant covered 2.33 stages or a distance of 2.8 km on foot or by bike/e-bike in 2015.
+In 2021, the average time spent on the move on foot or by bike/e-bike was 35.0 minutes per day per person in Switzerland.
+This figure has remained stable since 2010.
+The number of stages (1.8/day) and the distance covered (2.6 km/day) have, however, decreased in the period up to 2021.
+In 2015, each inhabitant still covered 2.3 stages and a distance of 2.8 km on foot or by bike/e-bike every day.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).